hellsgod/linux-hC/README.md

 This repository is primarly for my personal use. linux-hC and linux-hC-rc uses the PKGBUILD provided by [CachyOS](https://github.com/CachyOS/linux-cachyos)

 I modified it slightly for my personal use and I use patches from ZEN/Cachy/Clear/Xanmod/pf-kernel to build a kernel for my liking.
-I do this patches by myself, you find the repositories for these patches in my linux kernel [REPO](https://github.com/hellsgod/linux)
+You find the repositories for these patches in my linux kernel [REPO](https://github.com/hellsgod/linux)

 ### INFORMATION
 - I don't support LTS.
 I don't support kernel versions until EOL.